 HKMA released key observations and good practices from climate-risk thematic examinations, covering governance, data, scenario analysis, and disclosure.

-The guidance provides a clear implementation roadmap.
+How FIs can respond The guidance provides a clear implementation roadmap.
 Banks should strengthen risk identification, data lineage, scenario design, and integration of climate metrics into ICAAP and ILAAP.

 The regulatory developments highlighted in this article underscore a clear direction of priorities: expectations will continue to rise, and supervisory scrutiny will deepen throughout 2026.
 Rather than reacting to individual updates, FIs should now focus on building cohesive, long-term capabilities: modern data foundations, integrated risk frameworks, and technology architectures that can adapt to ongoing regulatory change.